 Biden has disappointed Democrats with his latest forays into policy that Republicans agree with.
 For example, he has refused to stymie a bill that would have overridden amendments to the City of Washington, DC’s criminal code.
 He approved a controversial oil drilling initiative in Alaska to the chagrin of environmentalists.
-And he tried to relieve the illegal immigration problem at the southern border by resuming family detention.
+And months back he tried to relieve the illegal immigration problem at the southern border by resuming family detention – among other measures before title 42 was lifted.
 These measures have surprised both Democrats and Republicans.

 We Have Heard This Before in the 90s

 Biden doesn’t want to completely go to the middle and the White House has not used the term “triangulation” or even agreed with the sentiment they are becoming more moderate.
 Biden may be breaking with progressives to show that he is amenable to changes that the administration believes are nonpartisan to begin with.